meirozenfeld/Authentication-Project-React/README.md

 Email: efrat@gmail.com && Password: efrat123<br></br>
 Email: tamar@gmail.com && Password: tamar123<br></br>
 Every user has five attributes : name, email, password, birth date and address.<br></br>
-Validation: The email address must be written correctly and the password is at least 6 characters and it must to contains numbers and letters.
+Validation: The email address must be written correctly and the password is at least 6 characters and it must to contains numbers and letters.<br></br>

+about the deploy:
+unfortunately i had some issues with the deploy. i tried all night without success =(